 What is basement underpinning?

 Basement underpinning is a construction process that increases your basement ceiling height by lowering the floor level.
-This involves excavating beneath your existing foundation in controlled sections and pouring new concrete footings at a deeper level.
+It involves excavating beneath your existing foundation in controlled sections and pouring new concrete footings at a deeper level.
 It's commonly required when converting a low-ceiling basement into a legal dwelling unit.

 When is underpinning required for a basement apartment?